kstasko/notes/aws/data-analyst-cert/da-udemy-s2-storage.md

 - document types: list, map
 - set types: string set, number set, binary set

-#### Partition Keys
+### *Partition Keys*
 - Partition Key only (HASH)
 - Partition Key + Sort Key
 > dynamoDB is going to be more for when your data is hot and smaller.
 While S3 is going to be more when data is a bi colder but much bigger

-### Provisioned Throughput
+### *Provisioned Throughput*
-- you can set up auto-scaling if you don't want to manually confiure RCU and WCU
+- you can set up auto-scaling if you do not want to manually configure RCU and WCU
 - Throughput can be exceeded temporarily using 'burst credit'
-    - if burst credit are empty, you'll get a `ProvisionedThroughputException`
+    - if burst credit is empty, you will get a `ProvisionedThroughputException`
     - then it is advised to do an exponential back-off retry

 #### Write Capcity Units (WCU)